vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

         }
     }

-You are just falling into a half-century old trap: [SQL injection](https://en.wikipedia.org/wiki/SQL_injection), adopted for Elasticsearch.
-No matter how smart your character whitelisting, escaping routines are, it is just a matter of time someone passes a malicious `username` and/or `password` input that would expose your entire dataset.
+You just fell into a half-century old trap: [SQL injection](https://en.wikipedia.org/wiki/SQL_injection), adopted for Elasticsearch.
+No matter how smart your character whitelisting, escaping routines are, it is just a matter of time until someone passes a malicious `username` and/or `password` input that would expose your entire dataset.
 I also personally find it a pretty bad practice to render a curly brace (`{`, `}`) rich structured text via a templating language (e.g., Moustache, Handlebars) which uses the very